Briggate: Early history

 Briggate's name comes from brycg, the Old English for bridge and gata, the Old Norse for a way or a street.
 It is the road leading north from Leeds Bridge, the oldest crossing point of the River Aire, and the main street in Leeds from its formation as a borough in 1207.
 When Leeds became a borough, land on either side of Briggate was allocated into 30 burgage plots for tradespeople to carry out their business, setting the style and layout of the street today.
 A burgage plot was a strip with a length of between 10 and 18 perches and a width of 3 perches, i.e. 49 ft 6 in in width running east or west from the road.
-This spacing can still be seen on the many of the shop frontages and the buildings behind.
+This spacing can still be seen on many of the shop frontages and the buildings behind.
 The burgesses were also allocated half-acre agricultural plots in Burmantofts (burgage men's tofts).
 The street developed as the commercial centre, fairs and markets were held there by the end of the 13th century, when the woollen industry was beginning to grow.
 Leeds fair was held annually on Briggate from 1322 and from 1341 there were two.